A blog about a hike across Scotland (and possibly other things)

 A more dramatic rendering is entitled “The Martyrdom of John Brown of Priesthill, 1685,]” by Thomas Duncan (1807–1845).

 When Brown was killed his household consisted of his wife, Isabel Wier; a seven-year-old daughter, Janet, whose mother was Brown’s previous wife; and a two-year-old son, John.
 Isabel was pregnant with a boy, James, born later that year.
-Brown was 38 or 39; his wife’s age is unknown, but she was presumably younger.
+Brown was 58; his wife’s age is unknown, but she was certainly younger.

 How long she and her children stayed in Scotland is unknown.
 What’s certain is that a decade after John Brown’s death, life in Scotland became even more difficult.